6jeanne6/openclassrooms_python_basics/README.md

 # 📖 Description

-This is a module to learn the basics of Python, following OpenClassRooms' lesson called [Apprenez les bases du langage Python](https://openclassrooms.com/fr/courses/7168871-apprenez-les-bases-du-langage-python).
+This is a module to learn the basics of Python, following OpenClassrooms' lesson called [Apprenez les bases du langage Python](https://openclassrooms.com/fr/courses/7168871-apprenez-les-bases-du-langage-python).
+Several concepts are discovered, such as:
+- F-strings
+- Lists
+- Dictionaries
+- Modules
+- Data extraction from websites and csv files

 # ⚙️ Installation